 |The Dig Aquarium||Aquarium||Central Paradise Island||New Providence|

-Another fun idea is to go see some of the more popular naturally occurring land formations.
-Other options like these on Paradise Island are listed directly below.
+Another fun idea is to visit some of the more interesting naturally occurring land formations.
+Other types of natural attractions on Paradise Island are listed in the following chart.

 |Atlantis Lagoons||Lagoon||Central Paradise Island|